cohjo/cohjo/README.md

 #### I'm a Developer and Math Enthusiast

-- 🌱 I’m currently learning Vue.js, Python for data science, and Rust
+- 🌱 I’m currently learning Vue.js and Rust
-- 📫 How to reach me: chjohnston96@gmail.com
+- 📫 How to reach me: conor@devconor.com

 #### Languages and Tools